 Can I drink Jamaican black castor oil?

-Yes, normally, it is safe for ingestion.
-But be wary of the side effects.
-Talk to your doctor first.
+Yes, normally, it is safe for ingestion, but be wary of the side effects.
+Talk to your doctor first before consuming.

 - “Castor oil”.
 WebMD.